evildaemond/doorsim/README.md

 ## Description

-The DoorSim is a modified PACS (Physical Access Control System) built for research, training, and CTFs in RFID Physical Security.
+The DoorSim is a Open Source PACS (Physical Access Control System) built for research, training, and CTFs on RFID and Physical Security.

 ## Features